 “This was to be the field of our labors, and we set about the task of identifying such great landmarks as would be necessary to guide us in our future wanderings.
 An indefinite number of high, ragged ranges could be traced by their lines of lofty summits as far away to the north and south as the eye could reach.
 But one among all these summits caught the eye and fixed the attention.
 Far away to the westward, rose a lofty peak that bore aloft upon its dark face a great white cross, so perfect, so grand in proportions, that at a distance of sixty miles, it was plainly seen even with the naked eye.”

 Plainly seen but not so quickly gotten to.
 It took the expedition two months to advance to the mountain’s more immediate neighborhood.
 Once there they faced more days of trying to find a vantage point from which could make his exposures.
 What resulted was, for the time, proof in a picture that the Mountain of the Holy Cross existed.

-But a black and white photograph from the far west only whetted the public's appetite for a work that would evoke the spell of the place as well as the look.
-For that it would take the painter Thomas Moran of the Hudson River School.
+A black and white photograph from the far west only whetted the public’s appetite for a work that would evoke the spell of the place as well as the look.
+For that, it would take the painter Thomas Moran of the Hudson River School.
 He accompanied the next Hayden expedition to the mountain in 1873.
-Upon his return to the studio he created a large oil landscape from memory, a few coarse sketches made on location, and a desire to communicate the feeling of seeing the mountain rather than the mountain itself.
-He called this kind of painting the making of a "true impression."
+Upon his return to the studio, he created a large oil landscape from memory, a few coarse sketches made on location, and a desire to communicate the feeling of seeing the mountain rather than the mountain itself.
+He called this kind of painting the making of a “true impression.”